jmholzer/probabilistic/README.md

 - If Apple is likely to rise to $170, the option has a high probability of being ITM → more valuable
 - If Apple is unlikely to go above $160, the option has little chance of being ITM → less valuable

-This illustrates how option prices contain information about the probabilities about the future price of the underlying stock (as determined by market expectations).
-By knowing the prices of options, we can reverse-engineer and extract this information about the probabilities.
+This illustrates how option prices contain information about the probabilities of the future price of the stock (as determined by market expectations).
+By knowing the prices of options, we can reverse-engineer and extract information contained about probabilities.

 For a simplified worked example, see this [excellent blog post](https://reasonabledeviations.com/2020/10/01/option-implied-pdfs/).
 For a complete reading of the financial theory, see [this paper](https://www.bankofengland.co.uk/-/media/boe/files/quarterly-bulletin/2000/recent-developments-in-extracting-information-from-options-markets.pdf?la=en&hash=8D29F2572E08B9F2B541C04102DE181C791DB870).